-Golf insider geek: This analogy encourages the shoulder extension and body motion required to create an in-to-out swing path.
-Good Tennis players begin a forehand topspin shot with the racket pointing down towards the ground and maintain this throughout the shot – mirroring a closed club face.
+Golf insider geek: This analogy encourages the arm and body motion required to create an in-to-out swing path.
+Good Tennis players begin a forehand topspin shot with the racket pointing down toward the ground and maintain this throughout the shot – mirroring a closed club face.
 This is how a draw shot should be executed – with a club face closed to the swing path before impact.
 Not by wildly flipping your hands over through impact.

 Asking a beginner golfer to hold the golf club in their right hand and imagine they were holding a hammer gives them a great analogy for a good right hand grip.
-Asking them to then hammer the golf ball into the ground gives them an ideas for how to hinge their wrists during the swing.
+Asking them to pick the club up and then hammer the golf ball into the ground gives them an idea for how to hinge their wrists during their backswing.

-The use of analogies doesn’t stop with making swing changes.
+The use of analogies can really help you make swing changes.
 They have also been shown to help you perform better under pressure.
 So they are highly useful when trying to take your improved golf swing onto the golf course.